ciax/utils/readme.txt

 Here is the utilities of bash script.

 Features:
- - All scripts are put into '~/bin' as a symbolic link.
+ - All scripts are put into '~/bin' as symbolic links.
  - All variable or temporaly data are put into '~/.var'.
  - All configurations are stored in RDB (using sqlite3).